 Please provide any information you would like to add to your application that you have not otherwise included.
-(500 words or fewer)
+(300-350 words, approximately one page, double spaced)

 How have you strengthened your candidacy since your last application?
 We are particularly interested in hearing about how you have grown professionally and personally.
-(500 words or fewer)
+(300-350 words, approximately one page, double spaced)